Volunteering with children: our adviceVOLUNTEERING & TRAVEL ADVICE / 13 September 2017

 - Although it may be hard, do not make promises to the children that you will return no matter how sure you are that you will come back.
 Despite your best intentions, sometimes it isn’t possible for you to return and so it is best for you not to give false hope

-- If you would like to give a gift or donation or organise an outing, it is important to discuss this with the staff at the children’s home or child care centre, as for example in order for this not to become an expectation of volunteers, it may be better for the local staff to give the gift on your behalf.
+- If you would like to give a gift or donation or organise an outing, it is important to discuss this with the staff, for example in order for this not to become an expectation of volunteers, it may be better for the local staff to give the gift on your behalf.
 You need to remember the context and ensure what you are planning is appropriate.
-It is important not to promise things as things may fall through.
+It is important not to promise things in case it doesn't happen.
 Read our guide for how to give responsibly and our Child and Vulnerable Adult Protection Policy to learn more

 Pod Volunteer works with handpicked projects which we know personally, have visited and assessed and we believe that our projects are unique in the way they give back to the local community.
 We work closely with our projects to vet them and ensure the need is genuine; this means that you can choose between our projects focusing on which one is right for you in confidence.